 √ Memory Bootcamp Circuit: Teams take turns matching images that are face down.
 Exercises are completed between goes.

-√ Point Multiplier: In any point based game, teams get to roll 1 dice at the end and multiply their score by that number.
+√ Point Multiplier: In any point based game, teams roll 1 dice at the end of the game and multiply their score by that number.
+It's a fun twist.

-√ Lucky Dip: Exercises are selected at random.
+√ Lucky Dip: Exercises are selected at random from a bag or bucket.
 Great for finisher drills, forfeits and team games.
+I like to write my exercises on ping pong balls.

-√ Numbers: Time tables, multiplication, division, fractions, etc.
+√ Math: Time tables, multiplication, division, fractions, etc.

-√ Focus: Design your workout around 1 main body part (I.e. core).
-Or around 1 piece of equipment I.e. K-bell.
+√ Focus: Design your workout around one main body part (I.e. lower, core, upper).
+Or around one piece of equipment I.e. K-bell.

-√ Trigger Words: Each time you shout the trigger word during class, players complete a set task.
-I.e. 10 burpees.
+√ Trigger Word: Each time you shout the trigger word during class (I.e bonker), players complete 10 burpees.
+It adds a fun twist to the class.

 √ Monetary: Instead of playing for points, play for pretend money.
-Players gamble it away at the end.
+Players gamble it away at the end on the roll of a dice.
 Winner takes all.

-√ Running Drills: Agility, fartlek, shuttles sprints, 100m dash, 1 miler timed, relays, hill/stairs, Indian runs, sandwich run etc.
+√ Running Drills: Agility, fartlek, tempo, partner shuttles, 400m dash, 1 miler, hill/stairs, Indian runs etc.

-√ Printed Sheets: Word search, hangman, Pokémon, acronyms, shapes, math etc.
+√ Printed Sheets: Word search, hangman, Pokémon, acronyms, shapes, math, dot to dot, quiz, paper aeroplane, origami (each fold complete exercise).

 √ Level Up: These are workouts that build in intensity.
 Players work through levels to see how high they can go.